WeebDataHoarder/Monero-Timeline-Sep14/README.md

 As of September 17th at 16:40 there have been 58 double-spends from the previously attacker invalidated transactions.
 These were included in blocks produced by miners that had flushed their mempool.

 Note this does not mean the money was spent twice or doubled, re-spend is a better term.
 Original transaction was refunded, and if it was accepted by receiver, it would make it an assisted double-spend.
+From the point of view of Monero, it detects the two same key images as a double-spend attempt.

 Monero node operators with the invalidated transactions in their mempool (or loaded via RPC and the [data in this repository](data/transactions/)) can view a summary of these via the `print_pool_stats` command.
 ```